 Fredericksburg is an awesome Texas Hill Country town to visit any time of year, but it is especially amazing during the wildflower season.

-I mean, there are so many things to do in Fredericksburg that you can easily stay busy for weeks.
-Combine the Fredericksburg, TX wineries with the fabulous shopping, Enchanted Rock State Park, and great restaurants, and you have a great little weekend getaway.
+Combine the Fredericksburg, TX wineries with the fabulous shopping, Enchanted Rock State Park, and great restaurants, and you have a great weekend getaway.

 You can start your bluebonnet hunt at the Lyndon B. Johnson State Park and Historic Site.

-Please take note if doing the Willow City Loop, this area gets VERY crowded and the land surrounding you is private property, so DO NOT get off of the road while driving the Willow City Loop.
+Please take note if doing the Willow City Loop, this area gets VERY crowded, and the land surrounding you is private property, so DO NOT get off of the road while driving the Willow City Loop.

 Llano